-Journalist based in Düsseldorf, Germany, with three years experience covering geopolitics, international trade, legal reporting and markets news from Germany and Europe.
-Over my years of writing, I have slowly built a network of contacts in E.U. organisations and my background in international law and trade provides a sound understanding of E.U. regulations and policy and legal-style investigative reporting.
+Journalist based in Düsseldorf, Germany, with four years experience covering geopolitics, international trade, legal reporting and markets news from Germany and Europe.
+I've covered topics such as the Iran Deal, refugees and migration crisis, Russia and Ukraine crisis, Turkish coup de tat and subsequent crackdown, and so on.
+Legal-wise, I've covered cases such as the Kuwaitt Airlines banning an Israeli passenger in Germany and the court case of German comedian Jan Böhmermann sued for insulting Erdogan.
+Over my years of writing, I have slowly built a network of contacts in E.U. organisations, universities, law firms and think tanks, and my background in international law and trade provides a sound understanding of E.U. regulations and policy and legal-style investigative reporting.
 I've worked in Australia, Japan, China, Sweden and (currently) Germany.

 When then Turkish PM Ahmet Davutoglu, who was seen as more liberal and pro-Western than President Erdogan, stepped down, uncertainty surrounded future relations between Turkey and the West.
 Unlike Erdogan, Davutoglu held a much more E.U.-inclusive view and as such, was seen as the key mediator between Turkey and the E.U., personally brokering the migrant agreement with Merkel.